Mathenics/alx-system_engineering-devops/0x00-shell_basics/README.md

 10. change current working directory to previous one
 11. list all the files with their directories down to the last one including hidden and binary files
 12. Prints a file type
+13. Creates a symbolic link in the current working directoy